Nidhi0704/Nidhi0704/README.md

 Here are a few of my key projects.
 Feel free to explore!

-- **[Project 1: Amazon Smart Watch Price Prediction](#)**: Implemented a machine learning model to predict the amazon's smart watch price prediction based on various features.
+- **[Project 1: AMAZON-SMART-WATCH](#)**: Implemented a machine learning model to predict the amazon's smart watch price prediction based on various features.
 Tools used: Python, Scikit-learn, Pandas, web scrapping, Regression algorithm, Flask
-- **[Project 2: Bank Loan Prediction](#)**: Built a classification model to analyze that the user eligibke to get a Bankloan or not.
+- **[Project 2: Bankloan-Prediction--Classification-Regression](#)**: Built a classification model to analyze that the user eligibke to get a Bankloan or not.
 Tools used: Python, Machine Learning, and Flask.
 Classification Algorithm.
-- **[Project 3: Titanic Data Analysis](#)**: Analyzed Titanic data to identify trends and patterns, driving actionable insights.
+- **[Project 3: Titanic-Data-Analysis](#)**: Analyzed Titanic data to identify trends and patterns, driving actionable insights.
 Tools used: Python, Pandas, Matplotlib, Seaborn , EDA.

 ---